2024 MBA Candidate, Queen's Smith School of Business

 Like so many Canadians, Meaghan Mikkelson’s priorities are firmly rooted in a love for her family and teammates and respect for the game.

-Her father, Bill Mikkelson, played four seasons in the NHL in the early 1970s with Los Angeles, the New York Islanders and Washington Capitals.
-Her brother, Brendan, was a Memorial Cup champion with the WHL’s Vancouver Giants and second round NHL draft pick – played 151 NHL games for the Anaheim Ducks and added seven more years in several European pro leagues.
-And, her husband Scott Reid was a goalie for the CHL’s Arizona Sundogs.
+Her father, Bill Mikkelson, played four seasons in the NHL in the early 1970s with Los Angeles Kings, the New York Islanders and Washington Capitals.
+Her brother, Brendan – a Memorial Cup Champion with the WHL’s Vancouver Giants and second round NHL draft pick – played 151 NHL games for the Anaheim Ducks and added seven more years in several European pro leagues.
+And, her husband Scott Reid was a professional goalie in the AHL, ECHL and CHL.

 A graduate of The University of Wisconsin’s hockey program, Meaghan led the team to back-to-back NCAA Championships, won the Olympic gold medal for Canada in Vancouver 2010 and followed that up with a win at the 2012 IIHF World Hockey Championships.